Lovastatin: Medical uses

 The primary uses of lovastatin is for the treatment of dyslipidemia and the prevention of cardiovascular disease.
 It is recommended to be used only after other measures, such as diet, exercise, and weight reduction, have not improved cholesterol levels.

 Side effects

 Lovastatin is usually well tolerated, with the most common side effects being, in approximately descending order of frequency: creatine phosphokinase elevation, flatulence, abdominal pain, constipation, diarrhoea, muscle aches or pains, nausea, indigestion, weakness, blurred vision, rash, dizziness and muscle cramps.
-As with all statin drugs, it can rarely cause myopathy, hepatotoxicity (liver damage), dermatomyositis or rhabdomyolysis.
+As with all statin drugs, it can occasionally cause myopathy, hepatotoxicity (liver damage), dermatomyositis or rhabdomyolysis.
 This can be life-threatening if not recognised and treated in time, so any unexplained muscle pain or weakness whilst on lovastatin should be promptly mentioned to the prescribing doctor.
 Other uncommon side effects that should be promptly mentioned to either the prescribing doctor or an emergency medical service include:

 These less serious side effects should still be reported if they persist or increase in severity: